anandprtp/Antra/README.md

 3. Paste any Spotify, Apple Music, Amazon Music, Tidal, Qobuz, Deezer, or Spotify podcast URL
 4. Press **Add to Library**

-Tracks download, get tagged, and land in the right folder automatically.
+Tracks saved, get tagged, and land in the right folder automatically.

 ---